 This section describes file management by using the example copying a file in the file list of the drive that is specified in the [Drive] list on the left hand side of the dialog box to the drive that is specified in the [Drive] list on the right hand side.

 1 Click on the [File Management] tab.

 2 Select the drive that contains the file to be copied from the [Drive] combo box.
-Files in the drive are displayed in the list.

 [Drive] combo box

 The following file types can be displayed by the file manager.